Quantum Algorithm for Approximating Maximum Independent Sets: Abstract

 \section{Abstract}

 We present a quantum algorithm for approximating maximum independent sets of a graph based on quantum non-Abelian adiabatic mixing in the sub-Hilbert space of degenerate ground states, which generates quantum annealing in a secondary Hamiltonian.
-For both sparse and dense graphs, our quantum algorithm on average can find an independent set of size very close to $\alpha(G)$, which is the size of the maximum independent set of a given graph $G$.
-Numerical results indicate that an $O(n^2)$ time complexity quantum algorithm is sufficient for finding an independent set of size $(1-\epsilon)\alpha(G)$.
-The best classical approximation algorithm can produce in polynomial time an independent set of size about half of $\alpha(G)$.
+For both sparse and dense random graphs $G$, numerical simulation suggests that our algorithm on average finds an independent set of size close to the maximum size $\alpha(G)$ in low polynomial time.
+The best classical algorithms, by contrast, produce independent sets of size about half of $\alpha(G)$ in polynomial time.

 \end{CJK}